 - Potentially harmful levels of human-caused noise.

-These whales were recently listed as "Endangered" under the Endangered Species Act (ESA), protecting this population is dependent on a thorough understanding of their behavior and habitat, in order to develop sound management approaches that protect them and their environment.
+These whales were recently listed as "Endangered" under the Endangered Species Act (ESA).
+Protecting this population is dependent on a thorough understanding of their behavior and habitat, in order to develop sound management approaches that protect them and their environment.

 During the first leg of the survey, we are looking at the viability of using a vertical takeoff and landing camera platform to study this population.
 The primary objective is to gather high-resolution images from directly overhead while the animals are at or very near to the surface.
-Using these photos, scientists will be able to estimate morphological parameters (such as length, width, girth, etc.) and more carefully assess the overall body condition of individual animals.
-Combined with the other data collected, these body condition assessments may reveal important gaps in the required information needed for the management and protection of this population.
+Using these photos, scientists will be able to estimate morphological parameters (such as length, width, girth, etc.).
+We can more carefully assess the overall body condition of individual animals.
+Combined with the other data collected, these assessments may reveal important gaps in the information needed to manage and protect this population.

 These initial deployments over select animals have been more successful than initially anticipated.
 Some bugs were resolved with the camera system and the team learned something valuable with every evolution.
-Integrating the use of sUAS on future projects will be a valuable tool that dovetails well other visual and acoustic data collection methods to provide a more complete ‘picture’ of this population.
+Integrating the use of sUAS on future projects will be a valuable tool that dovetails well other visual and acoustic data collection methods to provide a more complete picture of this population.